ankitmwd/Compiler/README.md

 # MyCompiler

 ## Overview
 MyCompiler is a simple programming language with its own syntax and parser.
 This project includes tokenization, parsing, and evaluation of expressions based on a well-defined grammar.
 The compiler supports variable assignments, conditional statements, and arithmetic operations.
+Additionally, the compiler also generates assembly code.

 ## Features
 - Variable declaration and assignment (`let ident = Expr;`)